Master of Real Estate Program Curriculum

 - FINC 675 – Analysis of Real Estate Decisions, Credits: 3 – Exploration of the real estate capital markets and issues affecting the financing of institutional real estate.
 Topics covered include the impact of securitization, public versus private capital sources, cost of capital, asset allocation, the impact of technology, fiduciary responsibilities, product analysis, and business strategies.

 - FINC 676 – Commercial Real Estate Law, Credits: 3 – Commercial real estate law including legal ownership interests in oil and gas law, real estate sales contract, financing, instruments and closings, commercial leases, and real estate regulations and taxation.

 - FINC 677 – Real Estate Development Analysis, Credits: 3 – Financial aspects of real estate development; project investment characteristics and merits.

-- FINC 678 – Real Estate Analytics, Credits: 1 – A directed study of selected problems using ARGUS, Excel Financial modeling, and GIS analyses.
+- FINC 678 – Real Estate Analytics I, Credits: 1 – A directed study of selected problems using ARGUS and Excel Financial modeling.
 January winter-mester.